 Looking at the cash flow forecast helps you to make sure that your business has enough cash to keep running, and can help you anticipate potential cash shortfalls.

-Your waste management services business plan will normally include both yearly and monthly cash flow forecasts so that the readers can view the impact of seasonality on your business cash position and generation.
+Your waste management company business plan will normally include both yearly and monthly cash flow forecasts so that the readers can view the impact of seasonality on your business cash position and generation.

 The initial financing plan

-Now that you have a clear understanding of what goes into the financial forecast of your waste management services business plan, let's shift our focus to the written part of the plan.
+Now that you have a clear understanding of what goes into the financial forecast of your waste management company business plan, let's shift our focus to the written part of the plan.

-The written part of a waste management services business plan
+The written part of a waste management company business plan

-The written part of a waste management services business plan is composed of 7 main sections:
+The written part of a waste management company business plan is composed of 7 main sections:

 - The executive summary